Google Code for Remarketing Tag - Bloom

 To determine whether you will have to pay Quebec, non-Quebec (Canadian or Permanent Resident), or International tuition rates, please consult the Student Accounts website.

-Students who have been admitted to on-line or distance programs will be subject to deregulated fees if they are studying with a residence address outside the province, as the government does not fund the University for credit activities that are followed outside Quebec.
-All students will have to self-declare their location of study each term in Minerva, details to come shortly.
-The Minerva form should be available in mid-July.
+Students who have been admitted to online programs will be subject to deregulated fees if they are studying with a residence address outside the province, as the government does not fund the University for credit activities that are followed outside Quebec.
+All students will have to self-declare their location of study each term in Minerva.

-Consult the student accounts website – On-line/Distance Programs page for more information.
+Consult the student accounts website – Online Programs page for more information.

 Exemption from international tuition fees may be claimed during the semester by students in certain categories.